August 7th, 2018|

 Leila’s parents, Chikara Hirayama and Kikuyo Imamura, were born to Japanese immigrants in the early 1900s on the beautiful Hawaiian Islands of Oahu and Molokai.
 They were raised to value family and their cultural heritage, values that were later passed on to Leila and her four siblings.

 Leila Watson and her daughter, Lili, a legal assistant at Cory Watson following in her mother’s footsteps, recently visited Molokai, Hawaii for a family reunion.
-They celebrated the life of family patriarch, Chikara Hirayama, by scattering his ashes on the mountains and in the oceans where he lived and by eating his favorite foods prepared by friends and family from across the U.S.
+They celebrated the life of family patriarch, Chikara Hirayama, by scattering his ashes on the mountains and oceans where he lived and by eating his favorite foods prepared by friends and family from across the U.S.

 Since returning, Lili Watson has been sharing some delicious Hawaiian coffee with us at Cory Watson as well as the little-known history of coffee on Hawaii.